dwiepert/naip-w2v2/README.md

 All data is loaded using the simple `WaveformDataset` class implemented in [dataloader_utils.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/utilities/dataloader_utils.py).
 It is initialized with a dataframe of labels, indexed by a unique identifier, along with a list of the target labels (df column names), and a transforms object with all of the transforms to perform on an audio file.
 When loading a sample with this class, it will output a dictionary containing the loaded waveform as a tensor (`sample['waveform']`), the target labels as a tensor (`sample['targets']`), and the unique identifier for the sample (`sample['uid']`).

-The transform classes are also implemented in [dataloader_utils.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/utilities/dataloader_utils.py).
-See the `get_transforms(...)` function in [run.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/run.py) to see the transforms used for w2v2, or explore [dataloader_utils.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/utilities/dataloader_utils.py) for other transform options.Note that when initializing transforms, you can alter the  `bucket` variable and `lib` variable.
+The transform classes are also implemented in [speech_utils.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/utilities/speech_utils.py).
+See the `get_transforms(...)` function in [run.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/run.py) to see the transforms used for w2v2, or explore [speech_utils.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/utilities/speech_utils.py) for other transform options.Note that when initializing transforms, you can alter the  `bucket` variable and `lib` variable.
 As a default, `bucket` is set to None, which will force loading from the local machine.
 If using GCS, pass a fully initialized bucket.
 Setting the `lib` value to 'True' will cause the audio to be loaded using librosa rather than torchaudio.

 This implementation uses wrapper classes over the [wav2vec2 models](https://huggingface.co/docs/transformers/model_doc/wav2vec2) available from HuggingFace.
-The `Wav2Vec2ForSpeechClassification` is used for finetuning and evaluation (adding a classification head with a Dense layer, ReLU activation, dropout, and a final linear projection layer to an original w2v2 model).
-The `Wav2Vec2ForEmbeddingExtraction` is used to extract and pool the final hidden layer of a w2v2 model to serve as an embedding with 768 dims.
+The `Wav2Vec2ForSpeechClassification` is the wrapped model, which includes an added classification head with a Dense layer, ReLU activation, dropout, and a final linear projection layer (this class is defined as `ClassificationHead` in [speech_utils.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/utilities/speech_utils.py)) as well as a function for embedding extraction.
 See [w2v2_models.py](https://github.com/dwiepert/mayo-w2v2/blob/main/src/models/w2v2_models.py) for information on intialization arguments.
+Note: you can specify a specific hidden state to use for classification and embedding extraction using the `--layer` argument.

 ## Running Environment
 The environment must include the following packages, all of which can be dowloaded with pip or conda: